delgalaenza/WMS-Frontend/README.md

 ### To run the project on localhost just clone the repository and type
  - "npm install"
  - "ng serve --open"
+Now the user can find the home page at "http://loalhost:4200/" .